Sanjay-s-890/E-commerce_adya/README.md

 # Ecommerce Application Backend

 Welcome to the backend repository for our Ecommerce Application!
-This repository contains the backend implementation using Express.js, Mongoose, JWT (JSON Web Tokens), Bcrypt, and Docker.
+This repository contains the backend implementation using Expressjs, Mongoose, JWT(JSON Web Tokens), Bcrypt, and Docker.

 ## Table of Contents